The Art of Profiting from Waste

 Trying to reduce your waste but not sure how?
 Looking for new ways to recycle old stuff, maybe making some money in the process?
-Let me explain you how I manage to convert rubbish into cash every month.
+Let me explain you how I’ve managed to make money selling rubbish.

 I’ve started selling stuff online on a regular basis four years ago, and so far I’ve made around £600 of net sales.